-Changes in the environment are also crucial for ecosystems.
-One of the phenomena believed to be caused by the environmental problems is the mass disappearance of honeybees called “Colony Collapse Disorder.”
-In Europe and North America, the number of honeybees is decreasing, and there is a possibility that they will become extinct in the future.
+Changes in the environment can negatively impact ecosystems.
+A phenomenon believed to be caused by environmental problems is “Colony Collapse Disorder”, or the mass disappearance of honeybees.
+In Europe and North America, honeybee populations are decreasing, and there is a possibility that they will become extinct in the future.

-Countinuous challenges with beekeeping - a health meter for the local environment
+Continuous challenges with beekeeping - a health meter for the local environment

 There is no doubt that all of these activities are important, but it is difficult to see significant changes in the environment around us.
 So we asked ourselves, “Are these activities for the environment enough to continue our business activities in a sustainable manner?”

-Terumitsu Kondo (DENSO UNITY SERVICE CORPORATION), who was assigned to this project, was confused at first and thought “Why honeybees?”
+Terumitsu Kondo (DENSO UNITY SERVICE CORPORATION), who was assigned to this project, was confused at first and thought, “Why honeybees?”

-Kondo said, “When I was asked by General Admin.
-Division, I wondered if a company could grow honeybees.
+Kondo said, “When I was asked by General Administration Division, I wondered if a company could grow honeybees.
 Then, I remembered there used to be comics where the main character was a honeybee.
 At the same time I still had doubts if I could be the one to be responsible for beekeeping.”

 “The project first started in 2015, and we were engaged in beekeeping on the roof of the factory for a year.”
 Kondo recalls that beekeeping was more challenging than he thought.
 “First, I bought a hive for beekeeping.
 After a while, the queen bee disappeared, but I was not even aware of that at first.”